What is a paediatric Occupational Therapist?

 - Expected and unexpected behaviours

-- deep breathing and sensory strategies to keep calm
+- Breathing and sensory strategies to keep calm

 Sensory Processing